SIMOLANT 09/2024

 The simulation start, methods, and parameters of simulation, and quantities to observe are prepared for you to observe phenomena.

-Here the simulation method (MC/MD), ensemble (NVE, NVT, NPT) and thermostat/barostat flavor are selected.
+Here the simulation method (MC/MD), ensemble (NVE, NVT, NPT) and thermostat/barostat flavors are selected.

-Select quantities to measure and show are a graph to draw.
-If button [ ▯ record ] is pressed, the averages of the selected quantities and graphs are recorded.
+Select quantities to measure and show and a graph to draw.
+If button [▯ record] is pressed, the averages of the selected quantities and graphs (if selected in widget include:) are recorded.

 Right Panel